Skip to Main Content

 What if I don't get permission?

-If you do need to include certain copyrighted material in your thesis but do not receive permission to do so, you may need to omit it from the open access version.
-Remember that it is not an infringement to include third-party copyright material in the version of your thesis which gets passed to your examiners.
+If you do need to include certain copyrighted material in your thesis but do not receive permission to do so, you may need to omit it from the open access version on City Research Online.
+Remember that it is not an infringement to include third-party copyright material (within reason) in the version of your thesis which gets passed to your examiners.
 Doing this will have no bearing on the outcome of your examination.

 Bear in mind that if your permission request receives no reply, this does not mean that you are permitted to use the material.